mir-ror/libircclient/libircclient/doc/sources/API_reference_types.rst

 .. c:type:: typedef struct irc_session_s irc_session_t

-The IRC session handle created by callind irc_create_session_.
+The IRC session handle created by callind :c:func:`irc_create_session`.
 Most of the library function calls expect this handle as a parameter.
 You can create as many handles as you want.
 Each handle could be used to establish a single IRC connection to an IRC server as a single user.

-Once the handle is not used anymore, it should be destroyed by calling irc_destroy_session_.
+Once the handle is not used anymore, it should be destroyed by calling :c:func:`irc_destroy_session`.

 irc_dcc_session_t